 By this mechanism, each of the tasks are provided with an impression that they own the CPU but in fact they are sharing the CPU in a time sliced model.

-Efficient context switching is essential for maintaining the responsiveness and reliability of embedded systems.
-If the context switching process is not well-designed, it can lead to delays, data corruption, or even system crashes, which can have serious consequences in mission-critical applications.
+Efficient interrupts for context switching are essential for maintaining the responsiveness and reliability of embedded systems.
+If the context switching process is not well-designed, it can lead to delays, data corruption, or even system crashes, which can have serious consequences in RTOS development for critical applications.
 While there are different mechanisms to achieve this, one of the most common ways is to leverage a dedicated interrupt to perform context switching.
 Let us see how this is handled in FreeRTOS for Renesas RH850 MCU, though the concept remains same for different RTOSes and MCUs.

 Overview of FreeRTOS RTOS

 One of the most widely used real-time operating systems (RTOS) in the embedded firmware world is FreeRTOS.
 Currently owned by Amazon, FreeRTOS is a lightweight, open-source RTOS that provides a robust and scalable platform for developing embedded systems.
-It offers a range of features, including task management, inter-task communication, and, most importantly, seamless context switching.
+It offers a range of features, including task management, inter-task communication, and, most importantly, seamless context switching using interrupts for context switching.

 Using interrupts for context switching in FreeRTOS

-FreeRTOS leverages interrupt to facilitate efficient context switching between tasks.
+Context switching in FreeRTOS leverages interrupts for context switching to facilitate efficient task management.
 When an interrupt occurs, FreeRTOS saves the current task's context and switches to the appropriate interrupt service routine (ISR) to handle the event.
 After the ISR has completed, FreeRTOS restores the highest priority ready-to-run task's context and resumes its execution.

 In case a task that is running wants to relinquish the CPU, it voluntarily calls a MACRO called portYIELD to switch.
 This macro typically triggers a software interrupt that calls an Interrupt Service Routine (ISR) function called vPortYield.
-In this function, the executing task’s context is stored in memory, the next task to be executed is identified based on the priority and loaded on the context and returned from the ISR.
-In this way, the context switches from a running task to the next ready-to-run task.
+In this function, the executing task's context is stored in memory, the next task to be executed is identified based on the priority and loaded on the context and returned from the ISR.
+This is the heart of context switching in FreeRTOS — using interrupts for context switching to ensure deterministic multitasking behavior required in RTOS development for critical applications.

 Context switching in Renesas RH850 microcontroller

 To illustrate the use of interrupts for context switching, let's consider the Renesas RH850 microcontroller for GHS compiler, a popular choice for automotive embedded systems.
+Context switching in Renesas RH850 relies on the TRAP software interrupt mechanism.
 The MACRO to trigger context switching is as follows:

 #define portYIELD() __asm('trap 0')